HamburgChimps/apple-notes-liberator/README.md

 If the program exits with no output to the terminal, then everything should have gone well and you should have a `liberated-notes` directory inside of the directory from which you executed the program.
 The `liberated-notes` directory will contain the following things depending on the options you provided:

 - A `notes.json` file.
 This is a JSON representation of all extracted notes.
 This is present when the `-j` or `--json` option was specified.
+See [JSON Output Format][7] for more information on how this JSON is structured.

 - A `markdown/` directory containing a markdown file for each note in your Notes.app database.
 This is present when the the `-m` or `--markdown` option was specified.
 - Copies of all embedded files that could be extracted from your notes data.
 These will be referenced in the `notes.json` file and the generated markdown files.
 - A `notes.sqlite` file.
 This is a copy of your Notes.app SQLite database.

-See [Output Format][7] for more information on how the extracted information is structured.

 Note that when using a third-party terminal app, such as iTerm, you may need to enable "Full Disk Access", otherwise the program will probably exit with the following error: